All Episodes

 I don't know where he is now.

-Um you really need to push for a merit-based system.
+Anyway, getting back to it, you really need to push for a merit-based system.

-That's what that's the other thing that bothers me about Christopher Ray is when he appointed Chris Ray.
+That's the other thing that bothers me about Chris Ferray is when he appointed Chris Ferray, I mean, the writing was on the wall.

 Yeah, I agree with that.

-And you and I have talked about that in the past.
+You and I have talked about that in the past.

 Right.

-Now uh Heidi, what do you think?
+Now, Heidi, what do you think?

 Okay, well, first of all, I agree with Michael, especially on a micro level.

-Um having been out of a system of government for some time now, I I really want to take this to a broader view of we the people, because I'm always gonna look at it from a liberty perspective, and to do that, I always go back to the originators and the original intent of the founding of this country, and it's it's not shocking to me that our forefathers saw this.
+Having been out of a system of government for some time now, I really want to take this to a broader view of we the people, because I'm always going to look at it from a liberty perspective.

-He said, Neither the wisest constitution nor the wisest laws will secure the liberty of a people whose manners are universally corrupt.
+He said, neither the wisest Constitution nor the wisest laws will secure the liberty of a people whose manners are universally corrupt.

-He therefore is the truest friend of liberty in his country.
+He, therefore, is the truest friend of liberty in his country.

 That's us.

-He is the truest friend of liberty in his country who tries most to promote its virtue, and who so far as his power and influence extend will not suffer a man to be chosen into any office of power and trust who is not a wise and virtuous man.
+He is the truest friend of liberty in his country who tries most to promote its virtue and who so far as his power and influence extend will not suffer a man to be chosen into any office of power and trust who is not a wise and virtuous man.

 Do you know what that means?

-That means the responsibility with us.
+That means the responsibility lies solely with us.

 We the people.

-Yes, I do believe there are systemic and um uh organizational things that must and should be done, but we the people are the driving force of the virtue of our country and a a um people cannot remain free unless they are virtuous, and our founding fathers were clear on that in all of their writing and all of their teachers teaching, a free people must be a virtuous people.
+Yes, I do believe there are systemic and organizational things that must and should be done, but we the people are the driving force of the virtue of our country.

 And we don't even use that word anymore.